Polytechnique-org/mailparse/README.md

 The recommended way is to build a musl-static version of mailparse on a machine that has `nix` installed, by running `./build-static.sh` from the root of the repository.
 This generates a `result/bin/mailparse` file, that can then be copied to the relevant server and used from there.
+Be aware that the first time you run it `build-static.sh` will build a musl-ready `rustc`, so this will take some time and require some memory.

 Hopefully this will no longer be required after a few upgrade cycles.
 For now, a compiled version of the program is available at /home/x2014gaspard/mailparse